mengzzz0628/syllabus.space/FUTURE.md

 * https rather than http (joel berger, mojolicious hypnotoad)

+* use Paypal micropayments as 2FA for instructors and/or special sites (e.g., book.ivo-welch.info/instructor)

 MEDIUM IMPORTANT

 * add more automatic tests, esp with respect to web controller

 * unenroll from a course?  course info stays, but student does not see it in signed-up list?

-* SMS confirmation on new computers --- instructors, special sites (e.g., book.ivo-welch.info/instructor)

 LESS IMPORTANT